Posted on 14 May 2014

 So, whether you are a beginner lifter or not, you should never abandon push ups in my opinion.

-As I pointed out in the video, a great cure for this is to practice mastering rigidity in the body throughout the push up exercise.
+A great cure for this is to practice mastering rigidity in the body throughout the push up exercise.

 A few ways you can improve on doing this is by implementing some static planks.